toladata/Knowledgebase/en/12-learn-toladata/train-your-team.md

 ### Why should I take it?

-Take this lesson if you're looking for ready made implementation manual and useful tips on how to train adult users in new software.
+Take this lesson if you're looking for ready-made implementation manual and useful tips on how to train adult users in new software.

 ### What can I expect from it?